Akhi-99/Bleichenbacher-Attack/README.md

 # Bleichenbacher Attack
 ## Introduction :
-BleichenBacker Attack is an Adaptive Chosen Ciphertext Attack against protocols based on the RSA encryption standard.
-It is an interesting attack due to real-life implications(HTTPS- SSL/TLS).
-This attack is based on the assumption that the attacker has access to an oracle such that, for any chosen-ciphertext c, it responds whether the message is PKCS #1 V 1.5 conforming or not.
+Bleichenbacher Attack is an Adaptive Chosen Ciphertext Attack against protocols based on the RSA encryption standards.
+It is an interesting attack due to real-life implications (HTTPS- SSL/TLS).
+This attack is based on the assumption that the attacker has access to an oracle such that, for any chosen-ciphertext c, it responds whether the decrypted message is PKCS #1 V 1.5 conforming or not.
 Based on the server’s reply, the attacker will choose the subsequent queries and gain information about the complete decryption.

 ## Background Theory :